scope-lab-vu/deep-nn-car/AutonomousDriving/Readme.md

 ```
 sudo pigpiod
 ```
-The rest of the scripts have dependency scripts to run Autonomous.py.
+The rest of the scripts in this directory are all dependencies required to run Autonomous.py.